raunakbh92/InstallInstructions/runUsingTrainedPolicy.md

 cd data/experiments/random_model_name/imitate/log/
 # Then copy the policy files into this directory.
 These are args.npz, iter_200.npz, log.txt

-# Now create the media directory where the resulting video generated using the trained policy will be written to
+# Now create the media directory where the resulting video will be generated
 mkdir ~/ngsim_env/data/media

 # revert a breaking change to the Vec.jl dependency by going into the julia packages directory